MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
-    <td>This method is to be called when the user marks an assignment as incomplete and takes the assignment object to be marked completed as a parameter.</td>
+    <td>This method is to be called when the user marks an assignment as incomplete.
+It takes the assignment object to be marked as a parameter.
+Parameters:
+Assignment - The Assignment object that the user has marked as incomplete.

+Return:
+None</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>